HISTORY OF THE KING OF PRUSSIA, Fore Street Bovey Tracey.

 No record yet found explains either when the public house was so named or why.
 The web site for a public house of the same name in Fowey in Cornwall suggests it was the nick-name of a local smuggler who frequented that hostelry.2 Perhaps the family had a link with Bovey Tracey.
 British Listed Buildings gives its status as Grade II, describing it as sixteenth to seventeenth century and re-modelled in the nineteenth century.3

-However information has now been found showing that The King of Pussia was used as a name for a hostelry in Bovey Tracey from 1824.4 This was not the only King of Prussia in Devon at that time.
+Records show that The King of Pussia was used as a name for a hostelry in Bovey Tracey from 1824.4 This was not the only King of Prussia in Devon at that time.
 There was also one in Ilfracombe from 1822, and one in Dodbrooke near Kingsbridge from 1824.5 This suggests a connection to the defeat of Napoleon and the allied sovereigns’ visit to England to celebrate peace in 1814 leading to The King Of Prussia being used as a hostelry sign.6

 The site of The King of Prussia is in a prime position along the main street of the historic borough.
 It is very close to the green where the weekly market was held since at least 1219.7 We do not know what buildings there were at that time and in the ensuing centuries, but visitors to the market would have needed refreshment and possibly lodgings.
-Records tell us that in the seventeen and eighteen hundreds The King of Prussia was known as ‘formerly Prowse’s house where John Searle had lately lived.’8 We will start by seeing what is known of these two families.
+Records tell us that in the seventeen and eighteen hundreds The King of Prussia was known as ‘formerly Prowse’s house where John Searle had lately lived.’8

 THE SEARLE FAMILY IN BOVEY TRACEY IN THE SEVENTEENTH CENTURY